-Location: Nassau, Bahamas
+Location (see map): Nassau, Bahamas

 Installation date: 2014

-Ocean Atlas is the largest single figurative sculpture ever to be deployed underwater, it reaches from the sea floor five meters up to the surface and weighs over sixty tonnes.
-Assembled underwater in sections using an ambitious new technique developed and engineered by Jason deCaires Taylor.
+Ocean Atlas is the largest single figurative sculpture ever to be deployed underwater.
+It reaches five metres up from the sea floor to the surface and weighs over sixty tonnes.
+Due to the sheer scale of the sculpture, it had to be assembled underwater in sections using an ambitious new technique developed and engineered by Jason deCaires Taylor.